-The GPU subsystem consists of an array of EUs and a set of shared functions outside the EUs.
+The GPU subsystem consists of an array of EUs (also called an array of cores) and a set of shared functions outside the EUs.
 The EUs leverage these shared functions for I/O and dedicated computations.
 Programmers access the GPU subsystem via the 3D or media pipelines.

-EUs support a rich instruction set.
+EUs are general-purpose programmable cores that support a rich instruction set.
 This instruction set has been optimized to support various 3D API shader languages, media functions processing, and compute kernels.